amitdjs/itechAngular/README.md

 ## Testing

 Running `grunt test` will run the unit tests with karma.
+Test cases will fail as I never updated them ;p